OpenGenus/cosmos/code/sorting/quick_sort/README.md

 The Quicksort is a comparison sort algorithm.
 It has an average performance of O(n*log(n)).

 ## Procedure
-1. Chose an element from the array : the pivot
+1. Choose an element from the array : the pivot
 2. Partition the array into sub-arrays :
     - elements with lower values than the pivot
     - elements with greater values than the pivot